jmoseka/Tribute-Page-Review/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# tribute-Page-Review
+# Tribute-Page-Review

-> This project builds a personal porfolio site.
-It is meant to
+> This repo is created in order to practise on the following areas:

 > ✔ Apply best practices in HTML code.